1n1/op/README.md

 just check the file on ```./ops/filename```, they should be easy primitives to understand.
 This is /bin/sh with a few core functions.

-Here you can see one, as an example:
+Here you can see one, as an example, of course you're free to put vanilla shell code (/bin/sh) there too, but those functions, make the steps and the changes repeatable:

     info "Starting the nginx setup"